ninaparipovic/hack-a-thing-2/README.md

 I learnt that there are many useful librarys out there that can be imported to create clean designs and avoid reinventing the wheel.
 This is something that I really want to leverage for my final project so that I can spend more time on the functionality rather than the UI.

+In terms of what didn't work well, I struggled a lot with getting the css right.
+I tried to complete it myself rather than copying what the demo did.
+I still struggle with when to use padding vs margins vs flex boxes.

 ## Authors

 Nina Paripovic